GIScience/ohsome-quality-api/docs/development_setup.md

 # Development Setup

-To run simply run ohsome quality API and the Database the provided Docker setup can be used.
+To run simply run the ohsome quality API and the database the provided Docker setup can be used.

 ```bash
 docker compose up --detach